dpramone/bruceschneierforumsig_DP/README.md

 #### Signing your posts

 1) Generate a PGP keypair if you don't already have one.
+Use GnuPG 2 on Linux/xBSD, GPGTools for OS X or GPG4Win on Windows.

 2) Create a Git account and a "schneierforumsig" repo in the Github webinterface.
+It will generate a basic README.md automatically.

 3) Go to "SSH and PGP keys"-section of your profile's Settings.
 Add public keys for both if you haven't already done so.

-4) Clone the repo to your local hard disk with a git clone https://github.com/your_id/your_repo
+4) Clone the repo to your local hard disk with 'git clone https://github.com/your_id/your_repo'.
+   Alternatively, use a GUI-client.
+Check https://git-scm.com/downloads/guis for this.
+I don't like any of them.

 5) Edit the README.md to reflect your own thoughts or just copy this one.
    Add your PGP public key or a key server link to it at the bottom.
 Optionally, do the same for BSD signify or other key systems.